OMMA formally moves for revocation of medical cannabis laboratory's license

 "In other words, Mr. Felling was the one who would complete and publish (certificates of analyses) in the system that would then be reported to F.A.S.T.
 Labs' clients."

-The term "certificate of analysis" typically refers to the detailed test results laboratories provide to clients ahead of products going on the market.
-Though the OMMA reported Felling hired a lab director in December, it said Felling still retained "almost exclusive" control of generating and reporting those results.
+The term "certificate of analysis" typically refers to the detailed test results laboratories provide to clients before products go on the market.
+Though the OMMA reported that Felling hired a lab director in December, it said Felling still retained "almost exclusive" control of generating and reporting those results.

+Felling said in October that his company tested more than 10,000 samples and was able to adapt to a “heavy workload.”

-But the OMMA described at least 15 examples this year in which investigators found Felling went into the QBench software system to manipulate data either by changing raw data results or changing the status of samples from "in progress" to "complete" without actually conducting a test.
+But the OMMA described at least 15 examples this year in which investigators found that Felling went into the QBench software system to either change raw data or change the status of samples from "in progress" to "complete" without actually conducting a test.

 "During the June 19, 2020, onsite investigation, Mr. Felling himself admitted to (Oklahoma State Department of Health) investigators that he had altered microbial and heavy metal results that were reported on (certificates of analyses,)" the OMMA alleged.
 "Mr. Felling did not retest the samples that he altered."

-The OMMA also reported that on-site visits on July 17 and 20 revealed at least 26 instances between May 1 and 13 where test results for residual solvents did not occur but were wrongly reported as "pass" on certificates of analyses given to clients — another violation of agency rules.
+The OMMA also reported that on-site visits on July 17 and 20 revealed at least 26 instances between May 1 and May 13 where testing for residual solvents did not occur but were wrongly reported as "pass" on certificates of analyses given to clients — another violation of agency rules.

-"Medical marijuana patients rely on licensed medical marijuana testing laboratories to properly test the medical marijuana and medical marijuana product samples to ensure what is being consumed and/or inhaled is safe," the OMMA wrote of the situation.
+"Medical marijuana patients rely on licensed medical marijuana testing laboratories to properly test the medical marijuana and medical marijuana product samples to ensure what is being consumed and/or inhaled is safe," the OMMA wrote.

 Meanwhile, a Facebook post on F.A.S.T.
 Laboratories' page from Aug.
 10 asked Oklahoma clients to ship hemp and CBD samples to an Arkansas address for testing.
 The post appears to have been hidden or removed as of Tuesday after news of the investigation broke on Monday.